janstenpickle/otters/README.md

 ## Writer
 The writer monad from Cats can be used in a streaming context to capture some state to be committed along with the main data at the end of the stream.
 This could be something like a Kafka offset or some stats regarding the execution.

 [more to follow]

 ## Either
-The either monad allows data to be routed via different pipes and to different sinks.
+The either monad allows data to be routed via different pipes and to different sinks depending on whether it is in the left or right position.

 [more to follow]